PG in UK After MBBS in India 2024

 Options for PG in the UK

-1. Clinical Practice: If you’re interested in pursuing a career in clinical practice, you can choose to specialize in a particular area of medicine, such as cardiology, gastroenterology, or psychiatry.
+1. Clinical Practice: If you’re interested in pursuing a career in clinical practice, you can specialize in a particular area of medicine, such as cardiology, gastroenterology, or psychiatry.

 2. Research: If you’re more interested in research, you can pursue a research-based PG course, such as a PhD or MSc, in your area of interest.

-3. Academia: For those interested in academia, you can pursue a PG course in medical education, which will prepare you for a career as a medical educator or researcher.
+3. Academia: Those interested in academia can pursue a PG course in medical education, preparing them for a medical educator or researcher career.

 Expenses required to Study in the UK after MBBS in India